 Quick Overview – Slovenia in Spring

 Spring in Slovenia runs from late March to early June.
-Rivers are full, forests turn bright green and alpine valleys wake up after winter.
-Days get longer fast, but higher trails can still hold snow until May.
-This guide shows how spring really feels on the ground and where to go for the best early-season landscapes.
+Rivers are full, forests turn bright green, and alpine valleys wake up fast.
+Days get longer quickly, but higher trails can still hold snow well into May.
+This guide shows what spring really feels like on the ground and how to plan it without guessing.

 Introduction

-Spring suits travellers who enjoy fresh colours, cooler temperatures and quieter trails.
-The country shifts fast: March still feels wintry in the Alps, April brings flowers in the lowlands, and May is peak green across valleys, lakes and meadows.
+Spring suits travellers who enjoy fresh colours, cooler temperatures, and quieter trails.
+The country shifts fast: March can still feel wintry in the Alps, April brings flowers in the lowlands, and May is peak green across valleys, lakes, and meadows.

 How Spring Looks Across Slovenia